-although there are minimum capitalisation requirements.
-Open pension funds it guarantee a minimum rate of return, which depends on the average real published rate of return for all pension funds over the last 36 months.
-The sefits from open and employee pension funds may be taken at age 65 for men age of 60 for women.
-Earlier retirement is possible, due to "bridging pensions", which designed for people performing special types of work.
-A member of an upational or individual pension schemes may retire at age 60 or, provided that ain statutory conditions are met, 55.
-Payment of benefits becomes mandatory rethe member reaches age 70.
-60 for women.
-Earlier retirement is possible, due to "bridging pensions", which designed for people performing special types of work.
-A member of an apational or individual pension schemes may retire at age 60 or, provided that ain statutory conditions are met, 55.
-Payment of benefits becomes mandatory . the member reaches age 70. ne second pillar, the members bear the costs.
-The maximum level of certain costs etermined by law.
-In the case of occupational and individual pension schemes, issue of who bears the cost depends on the design of the scheme. n taxpayer must obtain a tax identification number. ne second pillar, contributions are not subject to personal income tax.
-In the diplilar, contributions are paid from post-tax income. stment returns, from both individual and occupational pension schemes are mpt from tax.
-However, the withdrawal of funds by a member of an individual sion scheme before age 60 (or, under certain conditions, 55) is subject to conal income tax. sions benefits paid from the second pillar are subject to personal income tax at gressive rates up to 32%.
-Benefits paid under the third pillar are free from sonal income tax.
-However, in the case of an individual pension scheme this applied to the member was in more than one such teme. sion benefits in the second and third pillar are exempt from inheritance tax. tributions paid by the employer to an occupational pension scheme are deductible but are not added to the member's remuneration, which is the basis i i i i i i i i i i i i i i i i i i i
+Is there a mandatory level of contributions?
+The mandatory monthly level of contributions to open pension funds amounts to 7.3% of gross monthly remuneration.
+If employers establish third pillar pension schemes, they are obliged to contribute to them but employees cannot be required to make contributions.
+Total employer contributions cannot be higher than 7% of the gross remuneration of participating employees.
+There are separate limits for employee contributions.
+Annual contributions to an individual pension scheme are capped at three times the national average for the year in question.
+Are there any funding requirements?
+No, although there are minimum capitalisation requirements.
+Open pension funds must guarantee a minimum rate of return, which depends on the average real annualised rate of return for all pension funds over the last 36 months.
+What age are benefits taken?
+Benefits from open and employee pension funds may be taken at age 65 for men and 60 for women.
+Earlier retirement is possible, due to "bridging pensions", which are designed for people performing special types of work.
+A member of an occupational or individual pension schemes may retire at age 60 or, provided that certain statutory conditions are met, 55.
+Payment of benefits becomes mandatory after the member reaches age 70.
+Who bears the costs of private pension provision?
+In the second pillar, the members bear the costs.
+The maximum level of certain costs is determined by law.
+In the case of occupational and individual pension schemes, the issue of who bears the cost depends on the design of the scheme.
+Tax regime Any registration requirements for tax purposes?
+Each taxpayer must obtain a tax identification number.
+Is tax paid on contributions?
+In the second pillar, contributions are not subject to personal income tax.
+In the third pillar, contributions are paid from post-tax income.
+Are investment returns taxed?
+Investment returns, from both individual and occupational pension schemes are exempt from tax.
+However, the withdrawal of funds by a member of an individual pension scheme before age 60 (or, under certain conditions, 55) is subject to personal income tax.
+Are benefits taxed?
+Pensions benefits paid from the second pillar are subject to personal income tax at progressive rates up to 32%.
+Benefits paid under the third pillar are free from personal income tax.
+However, in the case of an individual pension scheme this exemption does not generally apply if the member was in more than one such scheme.
+Other incentives to contribute to plans?
+Pension benefits in the second and third pillar are exempt from inheritance tax.
+Contributions paid by the employer to an occupational pension scheme are tax-deductible but are not added to the member's remuneration, which is the basis for the calculation of mandatory social insurance.
 Limits on benefits or contributions?
 Please see above.